rocky-linux/documentation/docs/guides/network/librenms_monitoring_server.md

 As we said from the start, this document will only get you started with LibreNMS.
 There are a large number of additional configuration items, an extensive API (Application Programming Interface), an alerts system that provides a huge number of options for delivery, called "Transports", and much more.

-We are not going to create any alert rules, but instead we will be editing the built-in alert rule "Device Down!
-Due to no ICMP response"  that is pre-configured out of the box, and for "Transports" we are going to stick with "Mail", which is just email.
+We will not create any alert rules.
+Instead we will edit the built-in alert rule "Device Down!
+Due to no ICMP response"  that is pre-configured out of the box.
+For "Transports" we are going to stick with "Mail", which is just email.
 Just know that you are not limited.

-In order to use email for our transport, however, we need to have mail working on our server.
-To get this going, we are going to use this [Postfix Procedure](../email/postfix_reporting.md).
+Mail must be working to use email for our transport.
+To get this going, use this [Postfix Procedure](../email/postfix_reporting.md).

 Run through that procedure to configure postfix so that it will properly identify where the messages are coming from, but you can stop after the configuration process and come back here.

 ### Transports

 We need a way to send out our alerts.
 As noted earlier, LibreNMS supports a huge number of transports.
-We are going to do our alert by email, which is defined as the "Mail" transport.
+We will do our email alert, which is defined as the "Mail" transport.
 To set up the transport:

 1. Go to the dashboard
 2. Let your mouse hover over "Alerts"
 3. Go down to "Alert Transports" and click on it
-4. Click on on the "Create alert transport" button (Note the "Create transport group" button.
+4. Click on the "Create alert transport" button (Note the "Create transport group" button.
 You can use this to have alerts go to several individuals)
 5. In the "Transport name:" field, type in "Alert By Email"
 6. In the "Transport type: field, use the drop down to select "Mail"
 7. Make sure the "Default alert:" field is set to "On"